-Buchborn T, Lyons T, Song C, et al., The 5-HT2AR agonist 25CN-NBOH increases murine heart rate and neck-arterial blood flow in a temperature-dependent manner, Journal of Psychopharmacology, ISSN: 0269-8811
+Buchborn T, Lyons T, Song C, et al., 2020, The serotonin 2A receptor agonist 25CN-NBOH increases murine heart rate and neck-arterial blood flow in a temperature-dependent manner., Journal of Psychopharmacology, ISSN: 0269-8811

-Background: Serotonin 2A receptors (5-HT2ARs), the molecular target of psychedelics, are expressed by neuronal and vascular cells, both of which might contribute to the brain haemodynamics characteristic for the psychedelic state.
-Aim: Aiming for a systemic understanding of psychedelic vasoactivity, we here investigated the effect of 25CN-NBOH (N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine) —a new-generation agonist with superior 5-HT2AR selectivity— on brain-supplying neck-arterial blood flow.
-Methods: We recorded body core temperature and employed non-invasive, collar-sensor based pulse oximetry in anesthetised mice to extract parameters of local blood perfusion, oxygen saturation, heart and respiration rate.
-Hypothesising an overlap between serotonergic pulse- and thermoregulation, recordings were done under physiological and elevated pad temperature.
-Results: 25CN-NBOH (1.5 mg/kg, s.c.) significantly increased the frequency of heart beats accompanied by a slight elevation of neck-arterial blood flow.
-Increasing the animal-supporting heat-pad temperature from 37 to 41 ̊C enhanced the drug’s effect on blood flow while counteracting tachycardia.
-Additionally, 25CN-NBOH promoted bradypnea, which like tachycardia quickly reversed at elevated pad temperature.
-The interrelatedness of 25CN-NBOH’s respiro-cardiovascular effects to thermoregulation was further corroborated by the drug selectively increasing body core temperature at elevated pad temperature.
-Arterial oxygen saturation at neither temperature was affected by 25CN-NBOH.
-Conclusions: Our findings imply that selective 5-HT2AR activation modulates systemic cardiovascular functioning in orchestration with thermoregulation, and with immediate relevance to brain-imminent neck (most likely carotid) arteries.
-As carotid branching is a critical last hub to channel cardiovascular output to or away from the brain, our results might have implications for the brain haemodynamics associa
+BACKGROUND: Serotonin 2A receptors, the molecular target of psychedelics, are expressed by neuronal and vascular cells, both of which might contribute to brain haemodynamic characteristics for the psychedelic state.
+AIM: Aiming for a systemic understanding of psychedelic vasoactivity, here we investigated the effect of N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine - a new-generation agonist with superior serotonin 2A receptor selectivity - on brain-supplying neck-arterial blood flow.
+METHODS: We recorded core body temperature and employed non-invasive, collar-sensor based pulse oximetry in anesthetised mice to extract parameters of local blood perfusion, oxygen saturation, heart and respiration rate.
+Hypothesising an overlap between serotonergic pulse- and thermoregulation, recordings were done under physiological and elevated pad temperatures.
+RESULTS: N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine (1.5 mg/kg, subcutaneous) significantly increased the frequency of heart beats accompanied by a slight elevation of neck-arterial blood flow.
+Increasing the animal-supporting heat-pad temperature from 37°C to 41°C enhanced the drug's effect on blood flow while counteracting tachycardia.
+Additionally, N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine promoted bradypnea, which, like tachycardia, quickly reversed at the elevated pad temperature.
+The interrelatedness of N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine's respiro-cardiovascular effects and thermoregulation was further corroborated by the drug selectively increasing the core body temperature at the elevated pad temperature.
+Arterial oxygen saturation was not affected by N-(2-hydroxybenzyl)-2,5-dimethoxy-4-cyanophenylethylamine at either temperature.
+CONCLUSIONS: Our findings imply that selective serotonin 2A receptor activation modulates systemic cardiovascular functioning in orchestration with thermoregulation and with immediate relevance to brain-imminent

 Buchborn T, Lyons T, Knopfel T, 2018, Tolerance and Tachyphylaxis to Head Twitches Induced by the 5-HT2A Agonist 25CN-NBOH in Mice, Frontiers in Pharmacology, Vol: 9, ISSN: 1663-9812